 Can I Combine Dhuhr and Asr Prayers?

 This is not meant to be a regular habit but is a mercy from Allah for times of genuine difficulty.
+The flexibility around what time does Dhuhr end is a great example of this mercy.

 - Travel: When you are traveling a significant distance (typically over 80-85 km), you are permitted to combine Dhuhr and Asr, and Maghrib and Isha.